Something happened with a song today. I have to tell you about it.

 And I’ll do it a thousands times again

 I recently added a second theme song: Living in the Moment by Jason Mraz for the days when getting out of bed isn’t as much of a challenge.
 I would LOVE to hear from you.
 What songs inspire you?
-What songs move you to get out of bed and face the day?
-What songs keep you connected to your purpose?
+And what songs move you to get out of bed and face the day?
+Consider what songs keep you connected to your purpose?
 Please comment below!